Pipelines¶

 Note

-- If the filter object is selected as logs, the system will automatically filter out testing data, even if this Pipeline is set as default, it will not be applied to testing data.
+- If the filter object is set to logs, the system will automatically filter out testing data.
+Even if the Pipeline is set as default, it will not apply to testing data.

-- If the filter object is selected as "Synthetic Tests", the type will be automatically set as "Central Pipeline", and local Pipeline cannot be selected.
+- If the filter object is set to "Synthetic Tests", the type will automatically be set to "Central Pipeline", and local Pipeline cannot be selected.

 - Pipeline file naming needs to avoid duplication.

-- Each data type only supports setting one default Pipeline.
-If duplication occurs during creation or import, the system will pop up a confirmation box asking whether to replace it.
-Pipelines that have been set as default will display a
+- Only one default Pipeline can be set for each data type.
+If a duplicate is found during creation or import, the system will prompt a confirmation dialog asking whether to replace it.
+Pipelines set as default will have a

 default